cap-js/docs/get-started/in-a-nutshell.md

 ## ⑥ Adding Custom Logic {#adding-custom-logic}
 <!--Used as link target from Help Portal: https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/29c25e504fdb4752b0383d3c407f52a6.html -->

-While the generic providers serve most CRUD requests out-of-the-box, you can add custom code to deal with the specific domain logic of your application.
+While the generic providers serve most CRUD requests out of the box, you can add custom code to deal with the specific domain logic of your application.

 ### Providing Service Implementations